Debra Wood, RN

 Heart and Stroke Foundation of Canada

-Amarenco P, Bogousslavsky J, Callahan A III, et al; Stroke Prevention by Aggressive Reduction in Cholesterol Levels (SPARCL) Investigators.
-High-dose atorvastatin after stroke or transient ischemic attack.
+Amarenco P, Bogousslavsky J, Callahan A 3rd, et al. High-dose atorvastatin after stroke or transient ischemic attack.

 FDA approves Pradaxa to prevent stroke in people with atrial fibrillation.
 US Food and Drug Administration website.
 Available at: